 Chances are that is NOT what is going to happen and you will be pleasantly surprised.
 Imagine coming into work each day and not knowing what awaits you….but in a positive way.

-Instead of spending time lesson planning out for your students, they begin planning the lesson outcomes based on their own needs in the classroom.
+Instead of spending time lesson planning for your students, they begin planning the lesson outcomes based on their own needs in the classroom with your direct guidance.
 Wouldn’t it be fantastic to have a classroom that runs itself in a way that benefits each student’s individual learning style and strengths, while also helping them improve their weaknesses?